 All .pdb files should match their corresponding assemblies

-Hdiv .NET Agent will be active just after installation process ends, with no need of aditional user action to do so.
+Hdiv .NET Agent will be active just after the installation process ends, with no need for additional user action.

 - Run cmd / powershell in administration mode

 - IIS resets should be allowed on the server machine